pjakiela/ECON523/exercises/E5-TWFE.md

 is 100 times the number of students enrolled in primary school divided by the number of primary-school aged children.
 This number can be greater than 100 when over-age children are enrolled in primary school - which often happens when school fees are eliminated.
 The **gross secondary enrollment ratio** is defined analagously.

+What is the mean of the `primary` variable?
+How does the mean in the first year included in the data set compare to the mean in the last year of the data set?
+Which country has the highest level of primary school enrollment?

 The variable `fpe_year`
 indicates the year in which a given country made primary schooling free to all eligible children.
 Malawi